Exploring wild plants in Britain since 1886

 - Support for junior botanists

-- Offer grants to support botanical research projects, to support students on Field Studies Council courses, publication of botanical books and to conservation groups for botanical training for volunteers.
+- Offer grants to support botanical research projects, to support students on Field Studies Council courses, publication of botanical books and to conservation groups for botanical training for volunteers, and wild flower activities for children and young people.
+Find out more.
+We made grants to 16 wildlife trusts in 2023 and 4 research grants.

 The Wild Flower Society was born from a wish to instil in children, respect and an awareness of plants in their natural surroundings.
 Our three aims are: